Last updated Feb 27, 2023

 Step 1: Create your app

-Create an app based on the Hello world TypeScript template.
+Create an app using a template.

 1. Navigate to the directory where you want to create the app.